MakePrisms/boardwalkcash/README.md

 is used only when running locally.
 We are still keeping the express server because the plan is to eventually move to self-hosting.

+## Dependencies

+Any dependency added should be pinned to exact version

 ## Code style & formatting

 Type checking is separated from build and is performed using Typescript compiler.
 To run type check manually run